-- 1. We will start our plan by reviewing the General / History block information - 2.
-Click the General / History heading to expand this block - 1.
+- 1. Click the General / History heading to expand this block - 1.
 Notice here that our empty plan starts out with its prescription set to fulfill all portions of the Course Clinical Goals and Prescriptions - 2.
-If a plan will only fulfill a portion of the Prescription, then this information should be edited to reflect this, otherwise just proceed past this block - 3.
-In this case, we will be fulfilling the entire prescription with a single plan, so no editing is needed - 4.
-Generating our plan will now progress to the Patient Geometry block, where we will create any points or planning structures that are needed (if not created in contouring software), such as a combination of the left and right femoral heads (see Structure Geometry for details on how to create structures) - 5.
-We will create a point to use for the isocenter (note this step is done for illustration purposes and is not necessary for most plans) - 1.
-Select a type of isocenter and create the point at the centroid of the PTV
+If a plan will only fulfill a portion of the Prescription, then this information should be edited to reflect this, otherwise just proceed past this block - 2.
+In this case, we will be fulfilling the entire prescription with a single plan, so no editing is needed - Generating our plan will now progress to the Patient Geometry block, where we will create any points or planning structures that are needed (if not created in contouring software), such as a combination of the left and right femoral heads (see Structure Geometry for details on how to create structures) - 4.
+We will create a new point to use for the isocenter (note this step is done for illustration purposes and is not necessary for most plans)

+1. Select a type of isocenter and create the point at the centroid of the PTV (as shown below)

+2. Click DONE button at the bottom of the page

+HU to RSP

-- 2. Click DONE at the bottom of the page - 6.
-Next we will move on to defining the HU to Proton Relative Stopping Power (RSP) conversion - 7.
-Click to open the RSP Image block - 8.
-If any density overrides are needed they are entered here in the RSP Image block - 9.
-If the HU to RSP curve chosen upon patient import needs to be changed the user may do so at this point - 10.
-We do have any density overrides to apply for this case and the proper HU curve has already been selected, so we can move past this block for this example, so click Cancel to close this block - 11.
-We are now ready to define the dose calculation grid (see Defining the Dose Grid for a detailed explanation) - 12.
-Click to open the Calculation Grid block - 13.
+Next we will move on to defining the HU to Proton Relative Stopping Power (RSP) conversion

+- 1. Click to open the RSP Image block - 1.
+If any density overrides are needed they are entered here in the RSP Image block - 2.
+If the HU to RSP curve chosen upon patient import needs to be changed the user may do so at this point - 3.
+We do have any density overrides to apply for this case and the proper HU curve has already been selected

+4. Click the Cancel button to close this block if you have already clicked on the edit button

+Calculation Grid

+We are now ready to define the dose calculation grid (see Defining the Dose Grid for a detailed explanation)

+- 1. Click to open the Calculation Grid block - 1.
+Click the Edit button - 2.
 Create a grid by performing the following steps: - 1.
 Set the base grid resolution to 8 mm - 2.
-Click Add Structure and select the "2cm" structure - 1.
-Set the size to 4 mm - 3.
-Add the PTV in the same manner and the sizes to 2 mm.
+Click on Add Structure drop down menu and select the "2cm" structure then set the size to 4 mm - 3.
+Click on Add Structure drop down menu and select the "PTV" then set the size to 2 mm

 - 4. The Prostate is included in the PTV volume so there is no need to set a separate grid size - 5.
-Click OK
+Click the OK button